 After a long, terrible year, life is finally on the verge of going back to normal — or, at least, a new normal.
 Personally, we would feel horrible if we tested positive in the final days of this pandemic, which is why you should continue to mask up in public.
 And while cloth face masks and face masks for running serve an important purpose, N95 masks provide the best protection (remember, masks are as much about protecting other people from the asymptomatic spread as they are for self-protection).
 Fortunately, thanks to a herculean effort to increase production, it’s easy to find N95 masks for sale online.

-Cloth face masks are still an excellent daily accessory to wear whenever you leave the house — and there are plenty of face masks for running out there to incorporate into your exercise routine.
-Another great way to protect yourself is an N95 mask, the most critical type of PPE for protecting yourself and those around you from the coronavirus.
+N95 masks are the most critical type of PPE for protecting yourself and those around you from the coronavirus.
 The best N95 masks were in short supply across the country early in the pandemic, but supplies have since rebounded and are now widely available to the general public.
-There is a difference between KN95 masks and N95 masks, which you can read about in a separate piece.
-In this article, we’re tackling all things N95, as well as where to buy N95 face masks online.
+(Yes, there is a difference between KN95 masks and N95 masks, which you can read about in a separate piece.)
+In this article, we’re tackling all things N95 and KN95, as well as where to buy N95 face masks online.

 Frequently Asked Questions About N95 Masks

 N95 respirators are face masks designed to filter out 95% of very small (0.3 micron) airborne particles, including the respiratory droplets that can cause COVID-19.
 The masks are tight-fitting and usually have straps that go over the head, rather than ear loops like regular face masks.